artinmohajeri/artinmohajeri/README.md

 ## my professional roadmap 👇

 My journey started with Python, a language I fell in love with for its simplicity and versatility.
 I've dabbled in a bunch of cool libraries like pandas, BeautifulSoup, Selenium, numpy, OpenCV, Tkinter, Pygame, and Flask, using them for data-analysis, building GUIs, computer vision, web-scrapping and building fun games.
-Fell free to look at my repositories where I have different projects using those libraries.
+Feel free to look at my repositories where I have different projects using those libraries.

 When it comes to web development, I have experience working with HTML, CSS, Sass, Bootstrap5, Javascript ES6.
 And let's not forget about Django, where I am experenced working in backend development, building some pretty cool web apps along the way.